NCCA/Lectures/PTD/L2/slides.md

 # COW
 - [Copy on Write](https://en.wikipedia.org/wiki/Copy-on-write) used to save memory
-  - DCC's can be moving GB's of data around so we try to avoid copy's
+  - DCC's can  move GB's of data around so we try to avoid copies
 - Page allocation helps as we can decide what to copy and what to share
 - Obvious overhead in code complexity but save memory
   - Usually transparent to the user